michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G>
 G> 1.
 Caleb wants to share false gossip about the topic to prompt the guard to share his own knowledge.
 G>    The referee decides that this approach _could_ work, but isn't particularly more or less likely to do so.
-G>    The referee therefore calls for an INT test to pull off the minor deception.
+G>    The referee therefore calls for an Flax test to pull off the minor deception.
 G> 2.
 Caleb wants to approach the guard with a smoke and a friendly smile before mentioning the topic of gossip off-handedly.
 G>    The referee knows that the guard is young and slightly ill disciplined  - and decides that the guard is particularly susceptible to this method.
-G>    The referee therefore calls for an easy INT test, allowing Caleb to double his goal for this test.
+G>    The referee therefore calls for an easy Flax test, allowing Caleb to double his goal for this test.
 G> 3.
 Caleb wants to intimidate the guard into sharing the gossip by being physical and not-quite threatening him.
 G>    The referee knows that the guard is young, slightly ill disciplined, and has a lot to prove - and therefore determine that this method is particularly unlikely to get the fulfill the desired intent.
-G>    The referee therefor calls for Caleb to make a hard INT test, forcing Caleb to cut his goal for this test in half.
+G>    The referee therefor calls for Caleb to make a hard Flax test, forcing Caleb to cut his goal for this test in half.

-If the result of the test is less than 1/10 the test's goal, it is a critical success - the _best possible_ result based on the character's intentions.
+If the result of the test is less than 1/10 the test's goal, it is a **triumph** - the _best possible_ result based on the character's intentions.

-If the result of the test is 100, it is a fumble - the _worst possible_ result based on the character's intentions.
+If the result of the test is 100, it is a **botch** - the _worst possible_ result based on the character's intentions.

 ## Opposed Tests